caiqueferreira/challenge1_4i/challenge_1.md

 library(forecast)
 ```

 We choose two forecasting procedures, ARIMA and ETS, considering the three countries separately.
 Both ARIMA and ETS model the time series automatically, as we are not analysing the data deeply enough to sort out what the best models to use.
-First, the ARIMA forecasts.
+Let's begin with the the ARIMA forecasts.

-Note that the ARIMA approach forecasts a decreasing TFP for the ten years after 2011.
+For Canada, that the ARIMA approach forecasts a decreasing TFP for the ten years after 2011.

 ```r
 # Canada forecast - ARIMA